There are scam messages in circulation that claim to be sent by the Tax Administration. Read more about scam messages

 When can I get the deduction?

-Interest expenses are primarily deducted from your capital income, such as rental income or capital gains.
-Loan repayments are not tax-deductible, except for student loan repayments.
+Interest on loans for the production of income is primarily deducted from your capital income, such as rental income or capital gains.
+No tax deduction is available for repayments of the loan principal.

 If there is not enough capital income for the deduction to be made, the deduction is made from the tax on your earned income in the form of a special tax credit for a deficit.
 The deficit credit is 30% of the interest amount.
-For interest on a first-time buyer’s home loan, the credit is 32%.
 The maximum amount of credit is €1,400.
 The maximum credit is raised by a further €400 if you have a child under 18 years, and by €800 if you have two or more children under 18 years.

 If you have borrowed money from a company where you are a shareholder and paid capital-income tax on that loan, you are entitled to deductions when you pay the loan back.